shilpajanardhana/shilpajanardhana/README.md

 - 👋 Hi, I’m @shilpajanardhana
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning HTML 5, CSS 3, Bootstrap 4, JS, JQuery and React JS
+- I am currently looking for a carrer opportunity in Software industry
-- 📫 How to reach me at shilpashreem05@gmail.com
+- 📫 You can reach me at shilpashreem05@gmail.com

 <!---
 shilpajanardhana/shilpajanardhana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.